clarte53/clarte-utils/Serialization/README.md

   platform to provide serialized values that could be decoded on any platform.
 For efficiency issues, the values are always stored in the little endian form.
+- 'IBinarySerializable' is an interface that objects can implement in order to be serializable using the binary serializer.
 - 'link.xml' contains compilation related configurations to avoid that methods and types of the serialization namespace would be striped during compilation.
 Otherwise, compiler could optimize the generated